LeoonZHANG/libsg/README.md

 ## Overview

-libsg is a boost-like cross-platform C utility library, it's high-performance and easy to use.
+Cross-platform C utility library focusing on efficient development and easy-to-use.

 ## Idea

-Development in C is inefficient, how to make C programing easier?

-1, Do not reinvent wheels, pack good wheels.
+1, Reuse, not rework or reinvent.

 2, Using C to build important infrastructure, not everything.

-## High-performance

-Lots of modules in libsg are optimized, you can create high performance application with libsg.

-## Easy to use
+## Feature

-#### Easy to install
+#### Efficient development

+#### Easy-to-install source code

 Official pre-built binaries don't have any dependency, you don't need to build or install dependency for libsg.

-#### Easy to call
+#### Easy-to-understand APIs

-Header files of libsg include nothing but only pure API declaration, and APIs are simpe and clear.
+Header files of libsg include nothing but only pure API declaration, and APIs will not cause misunderstanding.

+Common C API vs libsg API sample

+#### Performance

+Key modules are optimized, you can create high performance application with libsg.

 ## Supported Platforms